 Though portions of the diary have been published, a majority of this document—perhaps upwards of sixty percent—has remained in manuscript form and thus has not been widely available to scholars or the public.
 Ross W. Beales, Jr., Professor Emeritus at the College of the Holy Cross, Anthony T. Vaver, Ph.D., M.L.S., Local History Librarian at the Westborough Public Library, and Professor James Cooper, Director of New England’s Hidden Histories (the Congregational Library’s church records digitization program) are pleased to make this astonishing, 2000-page document available, in its entirety, for the first time.

-What appears on this blog is a transcription of the printed diary edited by Francis Walett through 1755 (excluding 1736 and 1742), the printed diary edited by Harriette M. Forbes, and the manuscript diaries at the American Antiquarian Society and the Massachusetts Historical Society.
-It is a pleasure to acknowledge the generosity of the American Antiquarian Society and the Massachusetts Historical Society for their permission to post the printed and manuscript diaries of Ebenezer Parkman on this blog.
+What appears specifically on this blog is a transcription of the printed diary edited by Francis Wallet through 1755 (excluding 1736 and 1742), the printed diary edited by Harriette M. Forbes, and the manuscript diaries held at the American Antiquarian Society and the Massachusetts Historical Society.
+With pleasure we acknowledge the generosity of both institutions for granting permission to post the printed and manuscript diaries of Ebenezer Parkman on this blog.

 Location of Extant Portions of Parkman’s Diary